Regulation & RiskJune 30, 20267 min read

 This matters because life insurance is no longer just about individual policies.
 It is also about assets, capital, longevity risk, retirement income, and how insurers manage long-term promises.

 Read CommentaryLifeForge Market Desk provides educational commentary for general information only.
 It is not financial, legal, tax, medical, licensing, regulatory, or exam advice.
+LifeForgePrep is independent and is not affiliated with any regulator, licensing body, insurer, exam administrator, or course provider.